SandorGyorfi/ShopMaster/readme.md

 The selection of these technologies contributes to the project's user experience, performance, and scalability.

-# Resources

-The development of ShopMaster was made possible with the help of various online resources and platforms.
-The following resources were instrumental in learning and implementing different aspects of the project:

-- **[Code Institute](https://codeinstitute.net/):** Online coding bootcamp that provided valuable tutorials and learning materials for web development.
-- **[Google](https://www.google.com/):** Used extensively for searching and finding solutions to various coding challenges and questions.
-- **[YouTube](https://www.youtube.com/):** Various coding tutorials, walkthroughs, and explanations from the developer community.
-- **[freeCodeCamp](https://www.freecodecamp.org/):** Platform offering free coding courses and resources for learning web development.

-These resources played a crucial role in building and enhancing the ShopMaster project.
-They provided insights, guidance, and solutions that contributed to the development process and the final product.

-A special thanks to all the creators, instructors, and contributors who share their knowledge and expertise through these platforms.

 ## Testing Analysis and Results

 In this section, we provide a detailed analysis of the testing process for the "ShopMaster" application.
 The application was tested using the Pytest framework, allowing for efficient and comprehensive testing of its various components and functionalities.